craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ###### Lynch's Pack
 hails from the seventh layer

-#### Gaund Loyalists
-A pre-Alaturmen reptilian people – Gaund – are loyal to the Kobolds of Kailkeep.
-They reside in the Higher levels of Kailkeep in isolationist societies.
-Gaund have no desire to ascend, for cultural or intellectual reasons I would not know.

 #### Survivalists
 People with little to no training have been taken to the Hells as long as the Hells have existed.
 Few are capable of surviving while retaining their morality, *and* their intelligence.
 These are those few.